top of page

 Located on the shores of the third region, this small oasis has a great climate where visitors can easily enter, camp and enjoy all the desert landscape.

-English Bay ("English Bay") is a village and beach located near the port of Boiler in Atacama Region, Chili.
+Bahia Inglesa ("English Bay") is a village and beach located near the port of Caldera in Atacama Region, Chile.

 With a population of 135 inhabitants (census 2002), it owes its name to the visit of the English privateer Edward Davis.
 Bahia Inglesa is renowned for its white sands and warm waters, as well as its accommodations.
 Campgrounds, hotels, restaurants and summer houses offer lodging to visitors.